-- During the year ended December 31, 2015 the Fire District was required to implement Governmental Accounting Standard Board (GASB) Statement No. 68 Accounting and Financial Reporting for Pensions an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date an amendment of GASB Statement No. 68.
-The notes to the financial statements provide a more thorough discussion of the implementation of GASBS No. 68 and GASBS No. 71 and the effects to the financial statements. - The net position of the Fire District, which represents the difference between the summation of assets and deferred outflows of resources, and the summation of liabilities and deferred inflows of resources, totaled \$127,061.88 at the close of the current year. - As of the close of the current year, the Fire District's governmental funds reported combined ending fund balances of \$743,668.60, an increase of \$177,352.81 in comparison with the prior year. - At the end of the current year, unassigned fund balance for the general fund was \$447,743.86, approximately a (1.45%) increase from that of the prior year. - The Fire District's total obligations under capital leases increased by \$474,979.00 as a result of the addition of a fire truck lease and decreased by budgeted lease payments in the amount of \$96,062.43.
+- The net position of the Fire District, which represents the difference between the summation of assets and deferred outflows of resources, and the summation of liabilities and deferred inflows of resources, totaled \$379,164.78 at the close of the current year. - As of the close of the current year, the Fire District's governmental funds reported combined ending fund balances of \$1,056,970.10, an increase of \$189,072.76 in comparison with the prior year. - At the end of the current year, unassigned fund balance for the general fund was \$708,287.35, approximately a 13.64% increase from that of the prior year. - The Fire District's total obligations under capital leases decreased by budgeted lease payments in the amount of \$99,973.22.